open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 | `otel.service.name`                        | Specify logical service name.
 Takes precedence over `service.name` defined with `otel.resource.attributes`. |
 | `otel.experimental.resource.disabled-keys` | Specify resource attribute keys that are filtered.                                                          |

-You almost always want to specify `otel.service.name` to set the [`service.name`](/docs/specs/semconv/resource/#service) resource attribute, which represents the logical name of your service.
-If not specified, the SDK sets `service.name=unknown_service:java` by default.
+Make sure to use `otel.service.name` to set the [`service.name`](/docs/specs/semconv/resource/#service) resource attribute, which represents the logical name of your service.
+If unspecified, the SDK sets `service.name=unknown_service:java` by default.

 ### ResourceProvider SPI